D. Glass Associates, Inc.

 Memberships and Certifications

-Awarded Certified Licensing Professional (CLPTM) certification in July 2008.
+Awarded Certified Licensing Professional (CLPTM) certification in July 2008 and the Registered Technology Transfer Professional (RTTP) certification in November 2013.

 Massachusetts Biotechnology Council; President, April 1988 to April 1990.
 Vice President, April 1987 to March 1988.
 Secretary, March 1985 to March 1987.
 Member, Board of Directors, March 1985 to March 1991.
 Chairman, Regulatory Affairs Committee, 1985 to 1987.